Musk-oxen in winter conditions

 On the first and last day, we will have regular food and drinks.

 Because the temperature at night will be about -20 degrees, we need good sleeping bags.
 The tents isolate quite well.
 It will be about 8 degrees warmer in the tent, if there are 3 persons inside.
 We supply all guests with good winter sleeping bags.
 You only need to bring your own sleeping bag liner.
 It is very important that the liner is made out of fleece, because other materials will feel cold during winter.
 If you have got a sleeping bag for these conditions, you can bring it.
-You will get 500,- NOK back if you bring your own sleeping bag.
 Please tell us the brand and model of your sleeping bag, so we can check for you if it will be warm enough for this trip.

 Please contact us for inquiries for other dates and other questions.